This article is Part 4 of the Mighty Five series!

 Drive Zion-Mt.
 Carmel Highway

 Most of the park is closed to private vehicles during the summer, but you can take the Zion-Mt.
 Carmel Highway with your own car.
 Because shuttles don't service this area of the park, we had never been here, but we drove through it on the way to the East Mesa Trail for Observation point.
 It was stunning!
 The road does all of these twisty switchbacks, there are multiple tunnels, and the whole landscape is white, orange, and red whorls of sandstone.
 There are plenty of places to pull off and walk a bit or just enjoy the view.
-I really recommend spending time over here if you've been to Zion a few times and are looking for something new.
+I really recommend spending time over here if you've been to Zion a few times and are looking for something new, or if this is your first time and you are looking for an off the beaten path experience.

 The Narrows